amendment to allege use

 -- see SCM [PDF] for a more detailed explanation and examples

-a word, name, symbol or device that is to indicate the source of the services and to distinguish them from the services of others.
+a word, name, symbol or device that is used to indicate the source of the services and to distinguish them from the services of others.
 A service mark is the same as a trademark except that it identifies and distinguishes the source of a service rather than a product.
 The terms "trademark" and "mark" are often used to refer to both trademarks and service marks.

 a type of form designation such as Form SF51, meaning a Standard Form used throughout the Federal Government